 Mushers must wear their Start Bib as they start the race.
-Failure to do so will result in a \$150 fine.
+Failure to do so will result in a \$50 fine.
 Teams will leave the starting line at three-minute intervals.
 Any musher who cannot leave the starting line in the order drawn will be started after the scheduled departure time of the final team.

 Any team that cannot leave the starting line within 60 minutes of the last team's departure may be disqualified.
-The starting time differential will be compensated for during each team's mandatory four-hour layover at either Central or Circle.
+The starting time differential will be compensated for during each team's mandatory sixhour layover at Mile 101.
 For elapsed time purposes, therefore, the race will be a common-start event.